sukster/qradar2sentinel/README.md

 <br><br>

 ### QRadar SSL Certificate considerations
 Important point is that the <strong>data gateway does not support the default SSL certificate that comes with fresh QRadar installation.
 You must either generate a self-signed certificate or obtain a commercial certificate for your QRadar</strong>.
-In my case, I generated a self-signed certificate (see the QRadar self-signed certificate install procedure.txt in this repository) and then used the hosts file on the server to ensure that it can resolve the FQDN to the QRadar IP address.
+In my case, I generated a self-signed certificate (see the QRadar self-signed certificate install procedure.txt in this repository) and then (because I don't have a DNS server in my lab) I used the hosts file on the server to ensure that it can resolve the FQDN to the QRadar IP address.
 Note that these certificate-related steps below may not be required in your case for example if you have a commercial certificate and DNS resolution.
 <br><br>
 <img width="1058" height="722" alt="image" src="https://github.com/user-attachments/assets/9976f46c-8b2f-4e74-b4f7-3622b0e2c47a" />
 <br><br>